June 15, 2023

 What causes GERD?

 The most common causes of GERD are consuming spicy and fatty foods, being overweight, smoking and drinking alcohol or consuming excess caffeine.
 Chronic steroid use and bearing multiple pregnancies also predispose patients to chronic reflux and development of hernia.
 These factors can weaken the lower esophageal sphincter, a muscle that normally keeps the stomach acid from entering the esophagus.
 As a result, acid can flow back into the esophagus and cause the burning sensation that is characteristic of GERD.
+People with the following conditions are also more likely to develop it than others:

 • Morbid obesity